- PDF for offline use

 Info.plistis the same one as the version of macOS currently installed on the computer.

-- Check the Xamarin Studio Application Output (View -> Pads -> Application Output) for stack traces or output in red from Cocoa that may describe the output.
+- Check the Visual Studio for Mac Application Output (View -> Pads -> Application Output) for stack traces or output in red from Cocoa that may describe the output.

 Run your application from the command line and look at the output (in the Terminal app) by using: